canyacoin/canya-lib-common/README.md

 # CanPay

-Angular component for accepting payments in CAN through a seamless user experience using an a configurable params.
+Angular component for accepting payments in CAN through a seamless user experience using an a configurable params, [See how does it work.](./src/assets/video/PayInCAN.gif)

 ## Overview